GilbertsHub/Images/README.md

 * VulcunSalute_alternate.svg - vector graphic version - use Inkscape to view and change.

   ** Designed to fold into a "table tent" to show the image on both sides of the tent.

   ** If you want to change the image this is the file to usr, and what to send me.

   ** Beware the "upside down" items are clones of the master regular images.
     ( Any edits to masters are reflected in the corresponding clones.
      Use Edit >> Clone >> Unlink to break clone links.

 * VulcanSalute_alternate.png - image format for weakminded software that can't handle .svg.

 * VulcanSalute_alternate-single.png - single 1/2 page image

-This repositoy is subject to change as images and ideas evolve.
+## Notes On Vulcan Salute

 For more on the Vulcan Salute visit https://en.wikipedia.org/wiki/Vulcan_salute

+This is just presents a friendly alternate to handshakes.
+Bowing also works.

 Another alternate is bowing, which George Washington used as was the custom among Gentlemen of at least Verginia.
 See https://www.constitutionfacts.com/us-founding-fathers/fascinating-facts/